HMAS Otama: Decommissioning and fate

 In early 2010, Otama's interior was used to represent a Russian submarine for the short film Deeper Than Yesterday.
 The 20-minute film won awards at the 2010 Australian Film Institute Awards, the 2010 Leeds International Film Festival, and the 2011 Sundance Film Festival.

 In-principle approval to build the Victorian Maritime Centre was given by Victorian environmental minister Ryan Smith in March 2013.
 The association submitted plans in June for a 2.5 ha site on the seawall of the Western Port Marina at Hastings, to be built on reclaimed land.
 The proposed site is on the outer edge of the existing seawall, with Otama enclosed in a semi-recessed concrete pit designed to support the main internal deck at ground level, located between the seawall and the planned site of the maritime centre.
 As of February 2015, design work has been completed, but the association was awaiting the approval of a planning permit.

-In January 2016 it was announced that new mooring cables worth $50,000 were needed if the vessel was to withstand winter storms.
+In January 2016, it was announced that new mooring cables worth $50,000 were needed if the vessel was to withstand winter storms.
 By May 2016 difficulties in raising the funds led to the Western Port Oberon Association looking into selling the submarine for scrap if necessary.
 Pledges of more than $10,000 were received by the end of May.
 The following month the moorings were repaired by Patrick Ports Hastings after being contracted by Parks Victoria.
 In June 2021, the ship listed and was in danger of capsizing.

-In September 2022 the decision was made to scrap the Otama, with Parks Victoria moving to remove the vessel and scrap it, despite the previous efforts to preserve the vessel, and its heritage value.
+In September 2022, the decision was made to scrap the Otama, with Parks Victoria moving to remove the vessel and scrap it, despite the previous efforts to preserve the vessel, and its heritage value.

-On 13 September 2022 the semi-submersible vessel, Rolldock Sun hired by the Department of Defence arrived in Western Port Bay to uplift Otama for transfer to Henderson, WA and breaking up.
-Passage to WA commenced on 19 September 2022.
+On 13 September 2022, the semi-submersible vessel, Rolldock Sun, hired by the Department of Defence arrived in Western Port Bay to uplift Otama for transfer to Henderson, WA and breaking up.
+Passage to Western Australia commenced on 19 September 2022.